OctopusDeploy/docs/docs/deployments/patterns/rollbacks/dotnet-windows-rollbacks/index.md

 - Windows Service
 - Website

 Rolling back a database is out of the scope of this guide.
 As stated in this [article](https://octopus.com/blog/database-rollbacks-pitfalls), rolling back a database schema change could result in wrong or deleted data.
-This guide focuses on scenarios where there were no database changes, or the database changes are backward compatible.
+This guide focuses on scenarios where there were no database changes or the database changes are backward compatible.
 Because the database changes are out of scope for rollbacks, the database packages will be "skipped" during the rollback process.

 ## Existing Deployment Process